jaimeburnap/spell/README.md

 # spell
-Super naive spell checker based on Peter Norvig's python code (http://norvig.com/spell-correct.html).
+Super naive php spell checker based on Peter Norvig's python code (http://norvig.com/spell-correct.html).

 I wrote this a vary long time ago, right around the time the article came out, so it's not the best code in the world.
 I have included a new version of the dictionary because I couldn't find the one I used at the time.